ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:3c1d77fe1a
-## Homerun Ad Campaign II - Correlating Variables
+## Baseball Ad Campaign: Correlating Variables
 Let's now determine if the Hammer's ad-campaign appears effective by assessing whether our treatment variable is positively correlated with our outcome variable.
 In analysis, you may see the treatment variable is called the **independent** variable (because we have the freedom to manipulate its value in an experiment), and the outcome variable is called the **dependent** variable (because its value **depends** on the treatment variable), so let’s use those terms.

 Use the `cor` function to discover whether our independent variable (a.k.a. treatment variable), `ads.served`, is correlated with our dependent variable (a.k.a. outcome variable), `attended`.